microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/05 - Management and Monitoring.md

 </table>

 Use this resource<a href="https://docs.microsoft.com/en-us/sql/big-data-cluster/cluster-troubleshooting-commands?view=sqlallproducts-allversions
-" target="_blank">to learn more about these commands for troubleshooting the SQL Server BDC</a>.
+" target="_blank">to learn more about these commands for troubleshooting the BDC</a>.

 A <a href="https://kubernetes.io/docs/reference/kubectl/cheatsheet/" target="_blank">full list of the **kubectl** commands is here</a>.